-The 2013 Subaru BRZ Premium trim has a starting price of $26,265 with the fancier Limited trim adding another $2,000 to the total.
-It's priced a little higher than its competitors – the Ford Mustang, Chevrolet Camaro and Hyundai Genesis Coupe – but keep in mind that the BRZ offers an all-inclusive package unlike the others whose many options and trim variations can drive up the bottom line.
-Be sure to check the KBB.com Fair Purchase Price to see what other BRZ buyers in your area are paying for their cars.
-Over a 5-year period, we expect the Subaru BRZ to retain its resale value much more than its American and Korean rivals.
+The 2016 Subaru BRZ Premium trim has a Manufacturer's Suggested Retail Price (MSRP) just under $26,500, including destination.
+The Limited trim is $2,000 more, and the 6-speed automatic is another $1,100.
+The Series.HyperBlue, of which there will be only 500, will be about $28,500.
+There really are no direct competitors for the BRZ but, if you line it up against roughly comparably equipped versions of the Ford Mustang, Chevrolet Camaro or Hyundai Genesis Coupe, it will cost somewhat more.
+However, the BRZ offers an all-inclusive up-level package, while adding options to the others can rapidly increase the price.
+From us the BRZ gets a BUY rating.
+Be sure to check the KBB.com Fair Purchase Price to see what other buyers in your area are paying for the BRZ.
+Over a 5-year period, we expect the Subaru BRZ to retain its resale value much better than its American and Korean competition.

 IMPRESSIVE FUEL ECONOMY